Crumbls/Importer/README.md

 # Filament Importer
 The whole goal of this package is to allow document importing.
-We focus on CSVs.
+We focus on CSVs, but will be adding XML and WPML.
 Although this can be done without Filament, we use it extensively and wanted to create a nice interface for it.

-The system works by creating an importer, attaching said documents, then running the parser as a job against it.
+We use a manager pattern, like Laravel's filesystem, so the system can be extended or modified.

+The whole system works in a pretty simple way:
+1) Create a new entry via the Import model.
+Attached document is handled by Spatie's Media Library.
+2) Execute Import Job.
+3) Right now, you can just use the imported data from those models.
+It lives in the content.

-This is a very early version just used for brainstorming.
+# This is a very early version just used for brainstorming.
 It is not anywhere near production ready and should be considered an early beta.
+# It is the absolute first release and hasn't had a single bit of code auditing.

+## Roadmap
+Lots of testing.
+Imports to model / migration creation.
+Alerts for active user.

 ## Installation